sqcf/sqcf.github.io/constitution.md

 the AGM, who shall circulate them at least 7 days before an AGM.
 All Members have the right to vote at the AGM.

-The quorum for AGMs will be ten per cent of the membership.
+The quorum for AGMs and EGMs will be ten per cent of the membership or 20 members, whichever is the lower
 Decisions will be made by a simple majority of the Members present and voting may be done by ballot or a show of hands.
 The Chair of The Forum shall hold a deliberative as well as a casting vote at General